 This is her thirteenth singles title in her professional tennis career, and second this year after securing the title of the Brisbane International in January.
 Finalist in the 2016 U.S. Open eventually defeated by Germany’s Angelique Kerber, she also reached the semi-finals of the 2017 French Open and the 2019 Australian Open.

-Ranked n°7 in the Women’s Tennis Association (WTA) until last week, her victory will move her up to the second place in the international ranking of the best female tennis players in the world, behind only Japan’s Naomi Osaka but positioning herself ahead of Simona Halep (Romania), Angelique Kerber (Germany), Kiki Bertens (Netherlands) and Czech compatriot Petra Kvitova.
+Ranked n°7 in the Women’s Tennis Association (WTA) until last week, her victory will move her up to the second place in the international ranking of the best female tennis players in the world, behind only Japan’s Naomi Osaka but positioning herself ahead of contenders of the likes of Simona Halep (Romania), Angelique Kerber (Germany), Kiki Bertens (Netherlands) and Czech compatriot Petra Kvitova.

 “I just hope to take the tennis I was playing here to Paris”, Plískova said after her victory in Rome.
 “For sure, there’s going to be a chance for me if I play this way”.